Best Airline Credit Cards

 What Is a Travel Credit Card?

-Travel-specific credit cards function like other rewards credit cards: you accumulate currency through your spending, which can then be redeemed for various rewards.
-The currency earned—commonly referred to as “points” or “miles”—differs depending on the card.
-Airline-specific cards typically reward you with miles within the airline’s loyalty program, whereas hotel credit cards and general travel cards provide points.
+Travel-specific credit cards function like other rewards credit cards: you accumulate a form of currency through your spending, which can then be redeemed for various rewards.
+The type of currency earned—commonly referred to as “points” or “miles”—differs depending on the card.
+Airline-specific cards typically reward you with miles within the respective airline’s loyalty program, whereas hotel credit cards and general travel cards provide points.
 These points or miles can be exchanged for travel benefits and other types of rewards.

 Typically, travel credit cards offer enhanced earning rates for spending on travel-related purchases.
 For instance, one card might award 2 points or miles for every dollar spent on airline purchases, while another might provide 3 points or miles per dollar.
 Depending on your spending habits, these rates can significantly impact how quickly you can accumulate rewards.